Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.

 Motor Vehicles

-Defective auto parts are one of the causes of vehicular accidents in recent years.
-Injuries that come from these accidents range from minor to serious and can even cause deaths.
+Defective auto parts have been one of the causes of vehicular accidents in recent years.
+Injuries from these accidents range from minor to serious and can even cause deaths.
 Here are examples of auto defects that you should watch out for:

 Any of these defects can seriously affect the vehicle’s performance and cause mistakes on the road.
-Automobile companies have a responsibility in ensuring that their vehicles are safe to use publicly.
+Automobile companies are responsible for ensuring that their vehicles are safe to use publicly.

 If a car defect is found, the company must take action by recalling these parts or the vehicle to correct the mistake.
-Anyone who has injuries due to this defect can file a lawsuit against the dealer and manufacturer.
+Any injuries due to this defect can file a lawsuit against the dealer and manufacturer.

 Car Safety

 Car safety is a priority of the National Highway and Traffic Safety Administration.
-They have a whole section that talks about car recall.
-Aside from that, they have a search engine so you could input your vehicle’s VIN and check if any of its parts have issues for recall.
+They have a whole section that talks about car recalls.
+Aside from that, they have a search engine so you can input your vehicle’s VIN and check if any of its parts have issues for recall.

-If your car is on the list, you can bring your vehicle to the nearest dealership so you could get your repairs for your car.
+If your car is on the list, you can bring your vehicle to the nearest dealership to get your car’s repairs.
 If your car is less than 16 years old, the licit dealer should do the repairs and replacements free of charge.

 Medical Devices